kostya-sh/parquet-go/parquet/encoding/encodings.md

   - software distributed under the License is distributed on an
   - "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY
   - KIND, either express or implied.
 See the License for the
+  - specif
-  - specific language governing permissions and limitations
+  ic language governing permissions and limitations
   - under the License.
   -->